 Road Surface: Most of the trail is dirt and rocky dirt, but there are a couple of long stretches of slickrock as well as some broad sandy wash bottom.

 Highlights:

 The trail goes near colorful hills that have yielded dinosaur bones.
 Following the main section of slickrock are two steep climbs on eroded dirt and rock.
-Depending upon the time, toward the end of the trip some nicely exposed dinosaur tracks may be visited on foot.

-Tuesday 3/27 Wednesday 3/28 Friday 3/30 and Big Saturday 3/31
+Wednesday 4/8 Friday 4/10 and Big Saturday 4/11